-Understanding Me - This workshop has been developed by the CASS team to help young people understand their diagnosis and is suitable for young people aged 11-17.
+Understanding Me - This workshop has been developed by the CASS team to help young people understand their diagnosis of Autism and is suitable for young people aged 11-17.
 The young person must be aware of their diagnosis and want to attend these sessions.
 The course is usually delivered as a group in secondary schools across the local authority.
 There is a separate Understanding Me referral form available for secondary school ALNCo's who only want to refer in a group of students to access this course in their school.
+Only appropriate for students with a confirmed diagnosis of Autism.
 Please contact the CASS team for further details.